tmarsteel/vox-amp-librarian/commands.md

 | 01     | User B                      |
 | 02     | User C                      |
 | 03     | ??? (used by ToneRoom)      |

+The amp responds with `30 00 01 34 65 00`, and in the same message,
+with the data for the amp preset.
+This format hasn't been documented yet.

 ## Set Effect Pedal Type